SumaiyaTasnim000/Computer_Graphics_Project/README.md

 changes in lighting, shadow.
-4. User Interaction: Provide users with interactive controls and interfaces to navigate the simulation, allowing them to observe and influence various aspects of the urban environment, such as traffic flow and time of day.
+4. User Interaction: Provide users with interactive controls and interfaces to navigate the simulation, allowing them to observe and influence various aspects of the urban environment, such as traffic flow and also day or night transistion.

 This project has been co-created with Nishat Afla (https://github.com/NishatAfla)